thaugensorg/MLPImageAnalysis/README.md

 Finally, enter this command in the command prompt to deploy your python code to the server:

-func azure functionapp publish {name of your app} --build-native-deps for example func azure functionapp publish brandDetectionApp --build-native-deps
+.env\Scripts\activate ; func pack --build-native-deps

 note: the reason you cannot use the VS code deploy command is your python dependencies load on the server will fail as a large number of imports do not have a required public registry specifying how to fetch the